slavafox2/SimpleBlog/README.md

 # SimpleBlog
 project was created on the ASP.NET

-all info about this project in the description.odt file
+all info about this project in the "description.odt" file